felmoreno1726/CovidQuarantinoBot/data/nlu.md

 - that sounds good
 - correct
 - ye
+- yeh
 - uh yes
 - let's dot it
 - that is correct
 - right
 - yea
+- yeah
 - right on
+- please
+- yes, please

 ## intent:deny
 - no
 - never
 - I don't think so
-- don't like that
+- I do not think so
 - no way
 - not really
 - nah
+- Don't
+- Do not
-- No, I don't
+- I do not

 ## intent:mood_great
 - perfect